 Need for further treatment: Often with eyelids, it will take several treatments to achieve the desired results.

-Instructions for cheek filler aftercare
+Instructions for eyebrow filler aftercare

 No makeup for 4 hours